- What We Do

 Food Assistance Programs

 The Office of Food for Peace (FFP) partners with the U.N.
-World Food Program (WFP) to provide relief and build resilience to chronic shocks among the most vulnerable populations in Kenya, including refugee populations living in camps.
+World Food Program (WFP) to provide relief and build resilience among the most vulnerable populations in Kenya, including refugee populations living in camps.
 In the arid and semi-arid lands (ASALs), FFP supports food-insecure Kenyans by providing cash or food in exchange for work on improving community infrastructure, such as rehabilitating local roads or irrigation systems.
 WFP has begun handing over its general food distributions to some county authorities—a process that is expected to continue and accelerate over the next year.
 WFP is now focusing instead on asset creation activities that build capacity and resilience.
 FFP is also providing funding and in-kind Ready-to-Use Therapeutic Foods to UNICEF for the treatment of severe malnutrition in the ASALs and among refugee populations in Kenya.
 FFP also provides support through direct food distributions, but this form of assistance is decreasing and being shifted toward food-for-assets and cash-for-assets activities.

 FFP also supports refugees living in the Dadaab and Kakuma camps, and their host communities, through direct food distributions, mother and child health and nutrition, and supplementary and therapeutic nutritious foods.

 Food for Peace Contributions